-On April 6, the Council voted to add an exemption to the eviction moratorium.
+First Eviction Exemption: On April 6, the Council voted to add a health and safety risk exemption to the eviction moratorium.
 Housing providers may file to recover property where the complaint alleges that the tenant’s continuing presence at the housing accommodation where the tenant resides presents a current and substantial threat to the health and safety of tenants, on-site agents, or employees of the owners of the housing accommodation, or household members or guests of other tenants, because the tenant has violated an obligation of tenancy by engaging in an unlawful possession of a firearm, threats or acts of violence, or assault.

 Eviction Moratorium Exemption Legislation (Signed by Mayor Bowser on May 3rd)